-Contact one of the major credit bureaus to place a free 90-day fraud alert and to review your credit reports for any signs of identity theft.
+Contact one of the major credit bureaus to place a free one year fraud alert and to review your credit reports for any signs of identity theft.
 The credit bureau that you have contacted must tell the other two.

 File a report with your local police department.